michelle-chou25/An-aid-to-learning-to-read-foreign-languages/README.md

 # Table of contents
 Algorithm folder is to store different finished machine translation algoirthms.
-Corpus folder is to store different corpura used in machine translation.
+Corpus folder is to store different corpora used in machine translation.
 Demo_FrontEnd folder is used to make representation for demo. bysms folder is to store the whole system embedded into Django framework. database folder is to store the files related to databese format converting.